inception-project/inception-project.github.io/_use-cases/cardio-de/index.md

 All annotations were conducted using well-established annotation methods, including a guideline adaptation process by redundantly annotating documents by multiple annotators involving an inter-annotator agreement score (IAA) in an iterative approach  (Roberts et al, 2009).

-The corpus must be formally requested following instructions on the CARDIO:DE website in the Terms of Use section (https://doi.org/10.11588/data/AFYQDY).
+The corpus must be formally requested following instructions on the CARDIO:DE website in the [[Terms of Use section](https://doi.org/10.11588/data/AFYQDY)].

 The following features of INCEpTION were used:
 * Custom entity layers and tag sets